 The blue chip index closed 32.11 points, or 0.6 percent lower on Friday at 5,302.99 weighed down by weakness in financial issues following President Barack Obama's proposals to limit the size and activities of U.S. lenders.

-U.S. stocks logged their worst three-day slide in 10 months on Friday on fears the White House's plan to curb bank risk-taking would cut profits, and with a drop in tech shares after Google's (Google Inc- Class A) results disappointed.
+U.S. stocks logged their worst three-day slide in 10 months on Friday on fears the White House's plan to curb bank risk-taking would cut profits, and with a drop in tech shares after Google's (Google Inc- Class C Capital) results disappointed.

 Asian stocks fell on Monday in reaction to the Wall Street drop, but losses were more muted, and high-yielding currencies edged up as some investor appetite for riskier assets surfaced.